Mohammad Daoud (governor): Early life

-The 1990
+Mujahideen activities

+Daud fled the hated communist government of Kabul and joined the resistance in the early 1980s.
+Daud joined the Afghan mujahideen in Helmand where he quickly rose as the liaison point between field commanders in Afghanistan and the mujahideen leadership in the Pakistani city of Quetta.
+It was at that time that he first assisted the Afghan refugees fleeing the Soviets.
+He went into communist-controlled southern Afghanistan on a number of occasions, delivering much-needed food and supplies to ordinary villagers.

 In the 1990s Mohammad Daud continued to help the people of southern Afghanistan.
-He joined the NGO's assisting afghan refugees with food, accommodation and medical assistance, and was elected to head the NGO co-ordination body for southern Afghanistan (SWABAC) and subsequent elected to co-ordinate NGO and UN activity in that area; the first time a non-UN person held that post.
+He joined the NGO's assisting the Afghan refugees with food, accommodation, and medical assistance, and was elected to head the NGO co-ordination body for southern Afghanistan (SWABAC) and subsequently elected to co-ordinate NGO and UN activity in that area; the first time a non-UN person held that post.

-The fight against the Soviets

-Daud fled the hated communist government of Kabul, and joined the resistance in the early 1980s.
-Daud joined the freedom fighters in Helmand where he quickly rose as the liaison point between field commanders and the leadership in the freedom fighters city of Quetta.
-It was at that time he assisted the refugees fleeing the soviets.
-He went into communist controlled southern Afghanistan on a number of occasions, delivering much needed food and supplies to ordinary villagers.